ML4GLand/SeqData/README.md

 - Offers out-of-core dataloading from disk to CPU to GPU

 > [!NOTE]
-> SeqData is under active development.
-The API has largely been decided on, but may change slightly across versions until the first major release.
+> The API for SeqData has largely been decided on, but may change slightly across versions until the first major release.

 ## Installation